quantori/qtr-fingerprint/README.md

 ## Program arguments

-You can get --help information about your executable just by running
+You can get help information about your executable just by running

-`./program --helpfull`
+`./program --help`

 You will see the list of available arguments and their descriptions.